 Making Rosin from Cannabis

-Many variables affect the quality and quantity of rosin that is extracted including pressure, temperature, squeeze time, moisture content, quality of source material, and which size filter bag is used.
-One of the most challenging and rewarding parts of rosin extraction is mastering how all of these variables change the final product, and for this reason, it is highly suggested to record as many of these variables and notes each time you squish rosin oil in order to maximize your knowledge and techniques for future extractions.
+Many variables affect the quality and quantity of rosin that is produced including pressure, temperature, squeeze time, moisture content, quality of source material, and which size filter bag is used.
+One of the most challenging and rewarding parts of rosin production is mastering how all of these variables change the final product, and for this reason, it is highly suggested to record as many of these variables and notes each time you squish rosin oil in order to maximize your knowledge and techniques for future concentrates.

 Although temperature and time vary, the general range is to practice rosin squishing at 170-210°F for 30-60 seconds, depending on the material and press being used.